 Read this: Best devices that work with Alexa

 Speaking of cameras, while the starter kit doesnât come with one, this system is very much based around the idea that you own one or more Ring cameras.
 You can certainly use it without one, but Ring is a camera company, and, if you have one â a video doorbell, floodlight cam or spotlight cam â they are front and centre in the app.
-However, there isnât a lot of direct integration, such as when I ask my system to turn my cameras on, perhaps because Ringâs cameras are always on (which is actually a bit of a flaw; the only way to turn off exterior cameras is to remove their power).
+However, there isnât a lot of direct integration - such as when I ask my system to turn on, then turn my cameras on - perhaps because Ringâs cameras are always on (which is actually a bit of a flaw; the only way to turn off exterior cameras is to remove their power).

 You can expand your system easily, too â and pricing here isnât much different from the competition.
 Buying extra door and window sensors, motion sensors and a keypad, plus adding smoke/CO detectors, freeze/flood sensors, an external siren and a panic button will round out the system.
 There are also a couple of integrated Z-Wave locks from Yale and Kwikset, but no glass break sensors and, most irritatingly, no key fob.